codaris/PofoManager/PofoManager/Documentation/index.md

 ## Getting Help

 You can get help with this application by using the [Issues](https://github.com/codaris/PofoManager/issues) tab in this project.

+## Building the Project

+This project consists of two parts, the **Arduino Firmware** that drives the connections to the Portfolio over the parallel port and the **PofoManager** desktop application that communicates with the Arduino over USB.

+#### Building the Arduino Firmware

+The Arduino firmware is located in the [Arduino](https://github.com/codaris/PofoManager/tree/main/Arduino) directory of the project.
+This can be built with the [Arduino IDE](https://www.arduino.cc/en/software) and installed directly onto an Arduino.
+For this project, I've chosen an Arduino Nano but most models of Arduino should work without issue.
+You can edit the [Porfolio.ino](https://github.com/codaris/PofoManager/blob/main/Arduino/Portfolio.ino) file to change the pin mapping if necessary.

+#### Building PofoManager

+The desktop component is written in C# for .NET 6.0.
+It can be compiled by the community (free) edition of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/).
+Simply open the main solution file in the [PofoManager](https://github.com/codaris/PofoManager/tree/main/PofoManager) directory of the project and select `Build Solution`.

 ## Acknowledgements